good.jpg

-1. Human-AI trust and collaboration in Healthcare, on Social Media, and with Autonomous Vehicles
+1. Human-AI trust and collaboration in Healthcare, with Autonomous Vehicles, and on Social Media

-2. Personalization and context-aware design using mixed-method experiments and machine learning
+2. Personalization and context-aware communication using mixed-method experiments and machine learning

 In Summer 2023, I worked as a Research Scientist Intern (PhD) with the Human Interactive Driving and Human-Centered AI teams at Toyota Research Institute.